 Brown was born in Glamorgan, South Wales, and trained under Margaret Harris.
-He has designed prolifically in opera.
+He has worked prolifically in opera.
 UK credits included Lulu, Pelléas et Mélisande, The Turn of the Screw, The Fairy Queen, Don Giovanni and Hippolyte et Aricie for Glyndebourne Festival and The Flying Dutchman and Iolanthe (he was nominated for an Olivier Award for the latter) for English National Opera.
 His European credits include Peter Grimes and Parsifal (Opéra-Bastille), Guillaume Tell (Rossini Opera Festival, Pesaro), Mefistofele (Amsterdam), Tristan und Isolde (Deutsche Oper Berlin) and Elektra and Die Frau ohne Schatten (Mariinsky Theatre).
 His US credits include Lady Macbeth of Mtsensk and Moses und Aron (Metropolitan Opera, New York) and Kát’a Kabanová, Le nozze di Figaro and Adès’s The Tempest (Santa Fe).

 Brown has also designed prolifically in theatre.
 He worked with Kent on many productions at the Almeida, including Coriolanus, Richard II, King Lear, The Tempest and Platonov.
 Other designs include Man of La Mancha (Broadway), The Phantom of the Opera (US and UK tour), Half a Sixpence (Chichester Festival Theatre and West End) and Philip Haas’s films Angels and Insects and Up at the Villa.
 He died in November 2017.

 News and features